rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 That concern is driven by a desire to answer questions like:

-1. If I want to use `libgit2` in my project, how easy is it?
+1. How easy is it to use an external library, like `libgit2`, in my project?

 2. If I build my project on a different machine, for a different architecture, in CI or for release, am I building from the same source code?

 3. If I build my project for testing, will my indirect dependencies be compiled with debug symbols?
 If I build my project for release, will my indirect dependencies be compiled with maximum optimizations?
 How can I be sure?

 4. If someone published a new version of one of my dependencies after I commit, will my CI environment use the same source code?
 My production environment?

 5. If I add a new dependency (or upgrade one), can that break the build?
 Can it affect unrelated dependencies?
 Under what conditions?

 **All of these questions (and many more like them) have one thing in common: predictability**.
-One solution to this problem, common in the systems space, is vendoring dependencies -- forking them directly into an application's repository -- and then managing them manually.
+One solution to this problem, common in the systems space, is vendoring dependencies&mdash;forking them directly into an application's repository&mdash;and then managing them manually.
 But this comes at a substantial per-project cost, since there's more to manage.
-It also comes at an ecosystem-wide cost, since there's less sharing.
-Making sure you can answer all of the questions above, all of the time, is hard work.
+It also comes at an ecosystem-wide cost, since the work involved cannot easily be shared between libraries; it has to be redone instead for each application that brings a set of libraries together.
+And making sure you can answer all of the questions above, all of the time, is hard work.

 Package managers for higher-level languages have shown that by turning dependency management over to a shared tool, you can have predictability, easy